Can I really do this? What if the naysayers are right?

 8. Keep a Personal Journal

-Write down funny things, “aha” moments, lessons learned, answered prayers, etc. You will enjoy having it, and someday might want to blog or write a book.
+Write down funny things, “aha” moments, lessons learned, answered prayers, etc. You’ll enjoy having it to reread in the future, and someday might even want to blog or write a book.
 This would be a good place to keep a copy of your reasons (#1), goals (#2), and definition of success (#3).
 Read “Save Your Memories with an Easy Email Journal.”

 9. Keep a School Log